 "My background is based off my own intuition of physical fitness.
 I am a runner and swimmer foremost - but love all activities.
 My philosophy is "Go where your body takes you".
 Your body is your partner in life, not to be conquered, not to push beyond its threshold but to align with, nurture and respect."

 Pam Bonar (E-RYT 300) is a certified regular education and special education teacher with 24 years of kindergarten through 8th grade teaching experience.
 She began her yoga practice late in life and knows one thing ... it has changed everything.

-Pam is a Registered Children Yoga Teacher (RCYT), certified to teach yoga to children ages 3-21.
-She teaches adult and kids yoga at Sōl Yoga Collective.
+Pam is a Registered Children Yoga Teacher (RCYT), certified to teach yoga to children ages 3-21 and also certified as a Trauma-Conscious Yoga Method Teacher, (TCYMT).

 Kris Hewlett (RYT 200) began developing his yoga practice while attending the University of South Dakota.
 His practice rapidly transcended from an alternative form of fitness into an integral part of his lifestyle.
 Yoga provides Kris an opportunity to quiet instincts of the monkey mind — to become a more balanced human.
 Leading or practicing, Kris aspires to be an energy catalyst to those he shares space with.
 In his classes, expect flowy music to aid the playful expressions of your body, breath and consciousness.

 Cat Croteau (RYT) has been practicing yoga since the age of 15 but truly discovered its power after becoming a mom!
 She found yoga helped her move a little more gracefully though the ups and downs of parenthood and life.
 Her motto is 'relax the body and the mind will follow'.
 Cat’s intention as a yoga teacher is to help people find connection and space within themselves through breath based movement.
 A little laughter helps too!